ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-10-git-blame-unveiling-the-codes-history.md

 These options give you the flexibility to investigate the code at different points in its history, aiding in pinpointing the introduction of bugs or understanding the context of past changes.

 ### Ignoring whitespaces changes
 Sometimes, changes in a file involve only whitespace modifications, such as indentation or line breaks.
 While these changes may be necessary for formatting or style consistency, they can clutter the output of `git blame` and make it harder to focus on meaningful code changes.

-To disregard whitespace changes when blaming a file, simply include the `-w` flag in your command.
+To disregard whitespace changes when analyzing a file, simply include the `-w` flag in your command.
 For instance:

 {%- highlight txt -%}
 git blame -w User.swift